vista-art/fragmentcolor/docs/api/core/pass/add_mesh.md

 # Pass::add_mesh

 Attach a Mesh to this Pass.

+The mesh is attached to the last shader previously added to this Pass.
-The Renderer will draw the mesh for each attached Shader.
+The Renderer will draw it when rendering that shader.

+If a Shader wasn't provided earlier, FragmentColor will create a default one.

 ## Example